 This increased flexibility enables CFOs and controllers to re-evaluate how best to schedule and organize work related to the accounting cycle.
 So far, however, not many have taken advantage of these opportunities, to their detriment.
-Our research on the Office of Finance finds, for example, that 57 percent of companies that have automated their reconciliations process are able to complete their quarterly close within six business days compared to 27 percent that have not.
-But only 37 percent of companies use software to automate their reconciliations process.
+Our research on the Office of Finance finds, for example, that 57% of companies that have automated their reconciliations process are able to complete their quarterly close within six business days compared to 27% that have not.
+But only 37% of companies use software to automate their reconciliations process.

 By exploiting the capabilities of information technology, accounting process automation gives finance departments the freedom to use a continuous accounting approach to restructure how and when they perform individual accounting cycle tasks.

 Establishing continuous accounting is not just a matter of process and technology; it also requires a conscious strategy.
 As an approach to business process management, continuous improvement involves ongoing assessments of an organization’s processes and the regular implementation of changes to improve their efficiency or effectiveness.
 The success of Japanese manufacturers that adopted a continuous improvement management style led companies worldwide to embrace this technique in the last third of the 20th century.

 Continuous improvement is just as applicable to the accounting function as it is to manufacturing operations.
 After all, the finance organization is essentially a numbers factory.
 Transactions and other data enter its systems and, after processing, result in financial statements, budgets, reports and analyses as outputs.